Greenwood High School (Kentucky)

 Greenwood High School (often referred to as GHS) is a 4-year high school in Bowling Green, Kentucky, United States.
 It is one of four high schools serving Warren County Public Schools.

 History

 Greenwood High School was opened in 1990.

+In 2023, the school began a series of construction projects, including a new media center, a new health and wellness building next to the football field, a new hallway with classrooms, new flooring and windows, and new turf for the football, soccer, baseball and softball fields.